Wendy Cohen

 Lynn Petrazzuolo is the CEO of Avanti Corporation, an environmental services contractor that provides services including environmental impact assessments and cost benefit analyses for federal agencies.
 She currently serves as an advisor on environmental programs to the Environmental Protection Agency and the Department of the Interior, developing guidance and training on impact assessments for underserved and vulnerable populations.
 A resident of Mason District for 30 years, Lynn volunteers as an invasive species coordinator at Annandale Community Park/Hidden Oaks.
 She has a degree in Environmental Sciences.

-Whitney Redding (primary conservator)
+Whitney Redding (director)